-Here’s a secret most successful people know.
+Here are a secret most successful people know.
 In business, you make your profit when you buy not when you sell.

-Every cost-cutting measures you implement increases your profit margin.
+Every cost-cutting measure you implement increases your profit margin.
 Whether it’s the hosting plan you choose for your web presence or the deal you negotiate with your cleaning service, every penny you spend is a penny you no longer have—and pennies make dollars.

 These seven small business tips for reducing wasteful spending will help you hold on to those pennies and turn them into dollars.

 Yes, it’s a good idea to leverage credit for long-term big-ticket expenditures, but you also want to pay that debt down before interest penalties kick in.
 Whenever possible, seek deals that will forego interest payments if the debt is settled within a certain period of time.
 Whenever this proves impossible, negotiate the lowest interest rate you can.

 Audit your books regularly to ensure each expenditure is needed to support the current state of your business.
 Perhaps you purchased a subscription to a service that’s no longer relevant to your business model.
 There are all sorts of opportunities for recurring costs to slip into your budget in a similar fashion and remain long after they are no longer needed.
 Be vigilant.